September 24, 2015

 Patients who screen positive for food insecurity are also referred to the Food Depository’s SNAP Outreach Hotline if they need assistance applying for the federal nutrition program.
 In addition, they receive information on nearby food pantries in the Food Depository’s county-wide network of partner agencies.

 “Food is medicine.
-By connecting our patients with reliable sources of food we can better care for their health and mitigate avoidable health consequences associated with hunger and poor nutrition,” said Dr. Jay Shannon, CEO, CCHHS.
+By connecting our patients with reliable sources of food we can better care for their health and mitigate avoidable health consequences associated with hunger and poor nutrition,” said Dr. Jay Shannon, CEO, CCH.